IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ```
 Where \[base\] is the URL of Beneficiary Manager.

-A Beneficiary Manager shall support responding to a request for both
+A Beneficiary Manager SHALL support responding to a request for both
 the JSON and the XML messaging formats as defined in FHIR.
-A Terminology
+A Beneficiary
-Consumer shall accept either the JSON or the XML messaging formats as
+Requestor SHALL accept either the JSON or the XML messaging formats as
 defined in FHIR.
 See [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details.

-A Beneficiary Manager shall implement the parameters described below.
+A Beneficiary Manager SHALL implement the parameters described below.
-A Beneficiary Manager may choose to support additional query
+A Beneficiary Manager MAY choose to support additional query
 parameters beyond the subset listed below.
 Any additional query
-parameters supported shall be supported according to the core FHIR
+parameters supported SHALL be supported according to the core FHIR
 specification.

 See [ITI TF-2: Appendix W](https://profiles.ihe.net/ITI/TF/Volume2/ch-W.html) for informative implementation material for